Early Childhood Services

 But if you stop a moment to watch, you’ll see what sets us apart.
 You’ll see the beauty of our blended classrooms, where children of diverse backgrounds and abilities learn side by side.

 In the Seahorse classroom, 4-year-olds are working in small teams, making ramps.
-They have some rules to follow: They use only what’s in their “center” – housekeeping, books, blocks – and they work together with their teammates on design.
+They have some rules to follow: Use only what’s in their “center” – housekeeping, books, blocks – and work together on their design ideas.
 They build, test, and they try again.
 They learn that the tilt of a ramp will change the speed and distance a marble will travel when released from the top.
 They learn that a bumpy surface will slow or stop a rolling ball, especially a small one.
 They practice taking turns and using words to explain their ideas to each other.
 When they’re done, they demonstrate their ramps for the rest of the class.

 At Methodist Home for Children, we believe experiences like these teach children how to solve problems and handle change in their lives.
 Each day offers opportunities to listen and talk, explore and explain, play in groups and alone, be loud and be quiet — all in a place where children are engaged and challenged to learn.